ipashaliev/QuickSort-visualizer/README.md

 # QuickSort-visualizer
-Course work for Synthesis and analysis of algorithms (SAA) - third semester
+Course work for Synthesis and analysis of algorithms course (SAA) - third semester